SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "Stuff is therefore the enemy of happiness, and not just because it's crowding your apartment, but because it's part of this larger alienating system."

-- "The need for simplicity, taken to an extreme, can wipe function away entirely."

 - "We're taking advantage of a maximalist assemblage.
 Just because something looks simple doesn't mean it is; the aesthetics of simplicity cloak artifice or